nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 When using date ranges for searching appointments, ensure your end date comes after your start date.
 For example, searching from 01/01/2024 to 30/12/2024 is valid, but searching from 01/01/2025 to 30/10/2024 will always return 0 results since no appointments can exist in an impossible time range.
 </div>

-An example of the result obtained from the `findapp` command is given below.
+The example below of the result obtained from the `findapp` command appears below.
 ![Find Appointment command example](images/findappointment.png) _Figure 12: Example of using the `findapp` command to locate appointments within a specific date-time range_